litert/loader.js/README.md

 ## Features

 - [x] No intrusion and does not affect the script label.
-- [x] Node modules that support the CommandJS format.
+- [x] Node modules that support the CommonJS format.
 - [x] The configuration is simple and lightweight.

 ## Installation